plutoonium/fallen-moon-tabletop/mechanics/Soul.md

 There are many uncertainties in the world.
 Academics need something to study, after all.
-Some things have been found for certain or, at least, relative certain, though.
-Two important facts are:
+Some things have been found for certain or, at least, somewhat certain, though.
+Two of these are:
 1. Every sentient creature has either a soul or, in edge cases, something that stands in for a soul.
 2. Energy cannot be created or destroyed.
 You probably know where this is going.
 Every creature's soul is recycled.
 An echo of an echo of an echo of a lifeform past.
 In this game, this manifests mechanically through one trait.